-But with every dominant identity there is a repressed shadow side.
+With every dominant identity, there is a repressed shadow side.
 Some part of you had to get closed off and put in the closet so that your primary identity in the world could really take hold.

 We adapt and begin to favor our dominant identity at a very early age.
 Perhaps a parent told you to toughen up and stop crying all the time, and that, in turn made you into a strong, unemotional leader.

 Or maybe you were constantly rewarded for being smart and good in school, so you made it your mission to never look like you don’t have the answers.
 Or maybe, like me, you were praised for being positive and kind, and as a result you put your feisty, more self-serving identity in the closet and decided it was a bad thing to take up space and receive.

 For every fabulous quality you possess, there is a shadow part of you that rarely gets any airtime.
 And here’s the important part: there is a COST to this pattern.
 When we come into this world we are our most authentic selves — the good and the bad are alive and well.
 It’s through conditioning that we learn to celebrate some parts of ourselves and shame the others.

 Blocking takes a real toll in our lives.
 When we block certain parts of ourselves, we block our power and potential in the world.